-- n) "farming" means caging of bluefin tuna in farms and subsequent feeding aiming to fatten and increase their total biomass. - o) "farm" means a marine area clearly defined by geographical coordinates, on which aquaculture installation used for the farming of bluefin caught by traps and/or purse seiners are placed.
+n) "fattening" and "farming" means caging of bluefin tuna in farms and subsequent feeding aiming to fatten and increase their total biomass.

+- o) "farm" means a marine area clearly defined by geographical coordinates, used for the fattening or farming of bluefin caught by traps and/or purse seiners are placed.
 A farm could have several farming locations, all of them defined by geographical coordinates (with a clear definition of longitude and latitude for each one of the points of the polygon). - p) "harvesting" means the killing of bluefin tuna in farms or traps. - q) "transhipment" means the unloading of all or any of the fish on board a fishing vessel to another fishing vessel.
-However, unloading of dead bluefin tuna from the purse seiner net, the trap or the towing vessel to an auxiliary vessel shall not be considered as transhipment. - r) "sport fishery" means non-commercial fisheries whose members adhere to a national sport organization or are issued with a national sport license. - s) "recreational fishery" means non-commercial fisheries whose members do not adhere to a national sport organization or are not issued with a national sport license. - t) "stereoscopic camera" means a camera with two or more lenses, with a separate image sensor or film frame for each lens, enabling the taking of three-dimensional images. - u) "control camera' means a stereoscopic camera and/or conventional video camera for the purpose of the controls foreseen in this Recommendation. - v) "BCD or electronic BCD" means a bluefin catch document for bluefin tuna.
-As appropriate, the reference to BCD shall be replaced by eBCD. - w) Lengths of vessels referred to in this Recommendation shall be understood as overall lengths. - x) For the purpose of this recommendation, "small scale coastal vessel" is a catching vessel with at least three of the five following characteristics: a) length overall <12 m; b) the vessel is fishing exclusively inside the territorial waters of the flag CPC c) her fishing trips have a duration of less than 24 hours, or d) the maximum crew number is established at four persons, e) the vessel is fishing using techniques which are selective and have a reduced environmental impact. - y) "ICCAT regulated species" means species listed in Annex 13.
+However, unloading of dead bluefin tuna from the purse seiner net, the trap or the towing vessel to an auxiliary vessel shall not be considered as transhipment. - r) "sport fishery" means non-commercial fisheries whose members adhere to a national sport organization or are issued with a national sport license. - s) "recreational fishery" means non-commercial fisheries whose members do not adhere to a national sport organization or are not issued with a national sport license. - t) "stereoscopic camera" means a camera with two or more lenses, with a separate image sensor or film frame for each lens, enabling the taking of three-dimensional images for the purpose of measuring the length of the fish. - u) "control camera' means a stereoscopic camera and/or conventional video camera for the purpose of the controls foreseen in this Recommendation. - v) "BCD or electronic BCD" means a bluefin catch document.
+As appropriate, the reference to BCD shall be replaced by eBCD. - w) Lengths of vessels referred to in this Recommendation shall be understood as overall lengths. - x) For the purpose of this recommendation, "small scale coastal vessel" is a catching vessel with at least three of the five following characteristics: a) length overall <12 m; b) the vessel is fishing exclusively inside the territorial waters of the flag CPC c) her fishing trips have a duration of less than 24 hours, or d) the maximum crew number is established at four persons, e) the vessel is fishing using techniques which are selective and have a reduced environmental impact. - y) "Control caging" means any additional caging being implemented at the request of the fishing/farming operators or the control authorities for the purpose of verifying the number and or the average weight of fish being caged.